Proof of enrolment letter vs. confirmation of enrolment forms

 The letter from Minerva is considered an original document.
 We suggest that you provide the organization with your electronic official transcript (eTranscript), which is a digitally signed and certified PDF document that can be delivered electronically worldwide in as little as 15 minutes from when you place your order, or your printed official transcript, which is printed on the McGill secured red paper, has a watermark, and is provided in a sealed envelope.

 Still having trouble?
 The letter is not accepted?

-If the organization you are providing the letter to does not accept it, please email Service Point (click on the hyperlink to obtain a template) with the following information.
-The subject line of your email must be, including the brackets [Special Letters & Forms]:
+If the organization you are providing the letter to does not accept it, contact Service Point with the following information:

 - Name of organization